Social capital: Norms of trust and reciprocity (Sander, Putnam, Coleman)

 Thomas Sander defines it as "the collective value of all social networks (who people know), and the inclinations that arise from these networks to do things for each other (norms of reciprocity)."
 Social capital, in this view, emphasizes "specific benefits that flow from the trust, reciprocity, information, and cooperation associated with social networks."
 It "creates value for the people who are connected, and for bystanders as well."
 Meanwhile, negative norms of reciprocity serve as disincentives for detrimental and violent behaviors.

 James Coleman defined social capital functionally as "a variety of entities with two elements in common: they all consist of some aspect of social structure, and they facilitate certain actions of actors...within the structure" – that is, social capital is anything that facilitates individual or collective action, generated by networks of relationships, reciprocity, trust, and social norms.
 In Coleman's conception, social capital is a neutral resource that facilitates any manner of action, but whether society is better off as a result depends entirely on the individual uses to which it is put.

 According to Robert D. Putnam, social capital refers to "connections among individuals – social networks and the norms of reciprocity and trustworthiness that arise from them."
 In the view of Putnam and his followers, social capital is a key component to building and maintaining democracy.
 Putnam says that social capital is declining in the United States.
 This is seen in lower levels of trust in government and lower levels of civic participation.
-He also says that television and urban sprawl have had a significant role in making America far less 'connected'.
-Putnam believes that social capital can be measured by the amount of trust and "reciprocity" in a community or between individuals.
-Putnam also suggests that a root cause of the decline in social capital is women's entry the workforce, which could correlate with time restraints that inhibit civic organizational involvement like parent-teacher associations.
+Putnam also suggests that a root cause of the decline in social capital is women's entry into the workforce, which could correlate with time restraints that inhibit civic organizational involvement like parent-teacher associations.
 Technological transformation of leisure (e.g., television) is another cause of declining social capital, as stated by Putnam.
 This offered a reference point from which several studies assessed social capital measurements by how media is engaged strategically to build social capital.